BaileyGingerTechnology/PackerSystems/README.md

 Windows 2012r2 Server (Codename="Riordan"):

-    - Going to do AD and potentially have it be a monolithic Exchange box.
+    - Monolithic Exchange and Active Directory box.

+    - For the build to work, download the exchange ISO from https://files.gingertechnology.net/packersystems/ and put it in CCDC/files, then make sure it get's mounted as drive E:\

 Debian workstation (Codename="Blake"):